pszklarska/flutter_animations_workshop/intro/instructions.md

 ## Start

-We are going to start with a simple application that contains a blue Container in the centre.
+You're going to start with a simple application that contains a blue Container in the centre.
 Let's click the **Run** in the top right corner to see how it looks now.

 If you are ready, go to the next step!